doc4d/4d-web-studio/docs/design-webforms/styling.md

 ### Naming CSS classes

-If a shared css and a local css class have the same name:
+If a shared and a local CSS classes have the same name:
-- in the Webform source, the shared css is placed first and the local one is placed in second
+- in the Webform source, the shared CSS is placed first and the local one is placed in second
-- as a result, if one of them is applied to a component, they are both applied and some local css properties may override the shared ones.
+- as a result, if one of them is applied to a component, they are both applied and some local CSS properties may override the shared ones.